Share code with push

 Share your code with push

-You can also navigate to the Synchronization view from the Changes view by choosing Sync immediately after making a commit.
+You can also go to Synchronization from the Changes view by choosing Sync immediately after making a commit.

 Select Push to share your commit with the remote repository.

-If this is your first push to the repository you'll see the following message in place of the outgoing commits list:
+During your first push to the repository, you'll see the following message in place of the outgoing commits list:

 The current branch does not track a remote branch.
 Push your changes to a new branch on the origin remote and set the upstream branch.Select Push to push your changes to a new branch on the remote repository and set the upstream branch.
 The next time you push changes you'll see the list of commits.